Classical Music Diary

 From the (hollowed-out) new world

-This month, within six days and 20 miles of each other, the Pioneer Valley Symphony and the Musicians of the Springfield Symphony Orchestra both gave incomplete performances of Antonín Dvořák’s “From the New World” (Symphony No. 9, 1893).
+Within six days and 20 miles of each other, two symphony orchestras gave incomplete performances of Antonín Dvořák’s “From the New World.”

 Progress!